tanpv/mwswp/book/the-big-picture.md

 ![](images/big_picture.png)

-What are common steps which you need to do for all web scraping tasks ?
+What steps you need to do for all web scraping tasks ?

 **Inspecting** : Mean understand where your data located inside html page ?
 We use `chrome developer tool` to inspect what `tag` contain our wanted data.

 **Download html** : We use `selenium` to download html.

 **Search for Tag** : After have html content, we use `Beautiful Soup` to parse html.
 Then we search for `tag` which contain our data.

 **Scrape data** : Final step is scraping data from `tag` and store it to file  or database.